adopted-ember-addons/ember-infinity/README.md

 2. **infinity-loader component**

-3. **Route Mixin** (deprecated)

-As of 1.0, you can either use the infinity service `model` hook or the `infinityModel` Route mixin hook.
-You may be used to the Route mixin; however, we will be moving forward with the service based approach as the ergonomics for your application are greatly improved.
+3. **Route Mixin** (deprecated and removed as of 1.1).
+If you still want to upgrade, but keep your Route mixins, install `1.0.2`.
+See old docs (here)[https://github.com/ember-infinity/ember-infinity/blob/2e0cb02e5845a97cad8783893cd7f4ddcf5dc5a7/README.md]

-### Option 1 - Service Oriented Approach (recommended)
+### Service Component Approach

-Ember Infinity has moved to a service based approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state).
+Ember Infinity is based on a component-service approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state).

-As a result of this new approach, we can intelligently store your model state to provide you the ability to cache and invalidate your cache when you need to.
+As a result, we can intelligently store your model state to provide you the ability to cache and invalidate your cache when you need to.
 If you provide an optional `infinityCache` timestamp (in ms), the infinity service `model` hook will return the existing collection (and not make a network request) if the timestamp has not yet expired.
 Be careful as this will also circumvent your ability to receive fresh data on every route visit.

 Moreover, you are not restricted to only fetching items in the route.
 Fetch away in any top-level component!

-Lastly, before we get to an example, you do not need to pass an action into infinity-loader component anymore.
-We handle that internally now.
-You can still pass a closure action `infinityLoad` if you need to perform additional logic.

 Let's see how simple it is to fetch a list of products.
 Instead of `this.store.query('product')` or `this.store.findAll('product')`, you simply invoke `this.infinity.model('product')` and under the hood, `ember-infinity` will query the store and manage fetching new records for you!